Spnetic-5/clarifAI/README.md

 # clarifAI
 The Real-time assisted writing system provides the ability to autocomplete words and suggests predictions for the next word.
 This makes typing faster, more intelligent and reduces effort.

+# Methodology
+Assistant system provides the ability to autocomplete words and suggests predictions for the next word.
+This makes typing faster, more intelligent and reduces effort.
+The implementation involves using a large corpus.

 ### DEADLINES

   * January 31/1 - Sunday - [Complete Andrew NG](https://www.youtube.com/playlist?list=PLpFsSf5Dm-pd5d3rjNtIXUHT-v7bdaEIe)